bmeg/grip/website/content/docs.md

  - *Database Backends* : GRIP can utilize a number of different database backends to store graph data.
  In this mode, GRIP formats the database and manages the data.
 It provides a full Read/Write API, the same as the Embedded deployment.
 Supported systems include Mongo, Portgres SQL and Elastic Search.
 When deployed using Mongo, GRIP will translate GripQL queries into [Mongo Aggregation Pipeline queries](https://docs.mongodb.com/manual/core/aggregation-pipeline/).
   - *Plugin Existing Resources* : This mode is designed to take advantage of existing data resources, mapping them into a graph framework so they can be accessed using GripQL.
 This mode is currently read-only.

+# Future Plans

+GRIP is still under active development and there are plans for a number of additional features.
+These include:

+ - Batch queries.
+Ability to submit long running queries to be processed asynchronously and stored for later retrieval.
+ - Query Caching.
+ - Query Continuation.
+Ability to describe a graph query that starts off where another query ended.
+For example, from batch or cached query and to filtering or a few additional steps.
+ - Optimized Plugable External Resource API.
+Adding additional operations, such as 'joins' or better filtering, to external resources would allow GRIP to better optimize queries and reduce query time.